wayfair/vsm-ios/Sources/VSM/Documentation.docc/ComprehensiveGuide/DataDefinition.md

 }
 ```

-With `observe`, your state immediately transitions to `.loading`, updating your UI to show a progress view or skeleton screen.
+With `observe`, your state transitions to `.loading` as your action emits it, updating your UI to show a progress view or skeleton screen.
+For initial-load flows that must show loading in the first frame, prefer `StateSequence(first:rest:)`.
 With `refresh`, the Pull to Refresh control handles that UX automatically.

 ## Legacy Combine Support